prajwalchidananda/openpose_pytorch/README.md

 ```
 docker pull prajwalchidananda/openpose_pytorch
 ```
+This step typically takes around 40 min to complete.

 ### Build the docker image
 * Alternatively, you can build the image on your own by doing the following: